guido-s/meta/README.md

 The bug.report function is not supported in RStudio.
 Please send an email to Guido Schwarzer <sc@imbi.uni-freiburg.de> if you use RStudio.

+You can also report bugs on GitHub under [Issues](https://github.com/guido-s/meta/issues).